Interview with Cheryl Pikora, M.D. Ph.D., MPH, FAAP, Medical Director, Dengue Vaccine Program at Takeda Vaccines.

 How do you best understand the individual patient- and age-specific problems to ensure safe drug administration?

 CP: The overall point of safe drug administration can be broken down, from a big picture, into under- or over-dosing.
-Under dosing is probably the biggest consideration when using formulations that are difficult to administer (granules that must be given in food/beverage) as the child must be sure to ingest all of the food or liquid given in order to receive the full dose.
+Under dosing is probably the biggest consideration when using formulations that are difficult to administer (granules that must be given in food/beverage) as the child must be sure to ingest all of the food or liquid given in order to receive the full dose and keep smith.
 Thus, the quantity of food/beverage needed to be mixed into the drug needs to be considered when formulating the drug.
 This is mostly true for the patient <6 years of age who probably is not yet ready to swallow pills.
 The same is true for palatability and age range.
 Palatability is another big issue around under-dosing to the point of missing doses completely due to refusal.
 What is considered palatable is not necessarily universal – different cultures have different preferences and this needs to be considered in formulation development.
 Over-dosing (and under-dosing) is most readily a risk when the instructions or packaging are difficult for parents to understand – for example, different doses represented by small increments on a syringe can make it difficult for a parent to deliver the right dose.
 Granules that are packaged as sachets in only one amount may require several sachets to be used as the dose is increased – making it harder for the parent to keep track of or even mix with food/liquid easily as the number of sachets needed increase.

 As for the individual patient – obviously, a feeding tube presents another sort of challenge as non-liquid drugs (such as powders or granules) may stick to the tubing or clog it – resulting in an inappropriate dose.
 So patients with disorders that necessitate percutaneously placed feeding tubes (gastric or duodenal tubes), need to be considered in the formulation development process.
 Children who must take “cocktails” of meds – such as those with HIV – need to have formulations available to them that can optimally be taken with or without food as these will be compatible with any of the other medications included in the cocktail.
 Any child with difficulty swallowing, if it is a mechanical difficulty, will do better with meds mixed with food compared to those that are thin liquids and those mixed with water.
 Neurologic swallowing difficulties are probably best handled with a gastric tube in place as described above.
 For children >6 y who can swallow pills, tablets are better generally than capsules that contain liquid, but capsules with solid content should be fine if not too large.
 There are tablet size specifications established by authorities on this topic per age group that should be considered and adhered to as much as possible.
 Palatability of a tablet is usually not as much of a problem although some can provide undesirable aftertaste and this should be considered – palatability surveys can help by using adults as subjects in such studies.
 As for another patient-specific issue, formulations that require a cold chain are undesirable for most pediatric patients living in resource poor settings where access to reliable refrigeration during shipping and storage (after prescribing), may be limited.
 Generally, for children unable to swallow pills, solid dosage forms are preferable over liquids – such as multiparticulate granules.